learning-zone/project-management-basics/notes/knockoutjs.md

 #### Q. How can you control flow with bindings ?

-When you have an array of items in a Knockout viewModel, you can tell your mark-up to iterate through them using the data-bind ‘for-each’ for example.
+When you have an array of items in a Knockout viewModel, you can tell your mark-up to iterate through them using the data-bind <code>for-each</code> for example.

 #### Q. Give a benefit of using Knockout form binding

-Normal functionality we might implement around form fields such as getting/setting the field value, hooking events, etc. can be carried out using ‘form data-bind’.
+Normal functionality we might implement around form fields such as getting/setting the field value, hooking events, etc. can be carried out using <code>form data-bind</code>.
 A benefit of doing this is that we allow control of the form to be tied to the data model and its rules.

 #### Q. How do you delete an item from a Knockout array ?